by Mary E. Lowd

 But Grawf was also worried about what she had missed out on.
 And how hard it might be to catch up.

-The ursine officer changed out of her comfy flannel pajamas and into her Tri-Galactic Navy uniform.
+The Ursine officer changed out of her comfy flannel pajamas and into her Tri-Galactic Navy uniform.
 She carefully affixed her comm-pin to the breast of the uniform, and then she set off to find herself some vittles and scuttlebut before reporting for duty for the first time in many months.

 Eventually, Doctor Keller had had to order Grawf to hibernate for her own good, and also the good of the rest of the crew.
 No one wants a cranky bear — three times the height of an average cat and a good foot taller than the tallest dog — grumbling her way through her daily obligations.
 The crew of a spaceship can’t afford to have any officers who aren’t up to their job.
 Space is not a forgiving environment.

 Grawf arrived in the viewpoint lounge and took a moment to enjoy the broader view of space afforded by the wraparound, floor-to-ceiling windows.
 She sighed deeply, contentedly.
 Space may not be a forgiving environment, but it was a beautiful one.
-And it was a huge honor for Grawf to be an exchange officer on a Tri-Galactic Navy ship.
+And it was a huge honor for Grawf to be an exchange officer on a Tri-Galactic Navy Starship.
 Her own people had a space program, but it was much more limited.
 They’d mostly used it to colonize the outer worlds of their own star-system.
 The Tri-Galactic Navy cats and dogs were explorers, driven to press farther and farther outward into the universe, almost like they were looking for something they’d lost.

 Grawf punched the code for a grub and wriggly worm breakfast burrito into the communal food synthesizer, then watched the food appear in a sparkle of quantum energy, perfectly wrapped and set on a tray with silverware she had no intention of using.
 She took the tray of warm food to a long, crowded table.
 Usually Grawf liked to keep to herself, and the dogs and cats at the table looked surprised to see her joining them.
 But after her sleep, Grawf had catching up to do.